gaeaecology/GAEAcore/README.md

-# Byteball core
+# GAEA core

-This is a library used in [Byteball](https://byteball.org) clients.
+This is a library used in [GAEA](https://GAEA.org) clients.
 Never used directly.
 Some of the clients that require the library:

-* [Byteball](../../../byteball) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
+* [GAEA](../../../GAEA) - GUI wallet for Mac, Windows, Linux, iOS, and Android.
-* [Headless Byteball](../../../headless-byteball) - headless wallet, primarily for server side use.
+* [Headless GAEA](../../../headless-GAEA) - headless wallet, primarily for server side use.
-* [Byteball Relay](../../../byteball-relay) - relay node for Byteball network.
+* [GAEA Relay](../../../GAEA-relay) - relay node for GAEA network.
 It doesn't hold any private keys.
-* [Byteball Hub](../../../byteball-hub) - hub for Byteball network.
-Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the Byteball network.
+* [GAEA Hub](../../../GAEA-hub) - hub for GAEA network.
+Includes the relay, plus can store and forward end-to-end encrypted messages among devices on the GAEA network.

 ## Developer guides

-See the [wiki](https://github.com/byteball/byteballcore/wiki/Byteball-Developer-Guides).
-Many of the features are not documented yet, see other [byteball repositories](https://github.com/byteball) as samples, for APIs see the `exports` of node.js modules.
+See the [wiki](https://github.com/GAEA/GAEAcore/wiki/GAEA-Developer-Guides).
+Many of the features are not documented yet, see other [GAEA repositories](https://github.com/GAEA) as samples, for APIs see the `exports` of node.js modules.

 ## Configuring